Skip to main content

 export ACCOUNT_ID='AWS Account ID'

-2. Cluster Creation
+2. Create the EKS Cluster

 read -r -d '' EKS_CLUSTER <<EOF